elipapa/markdown-cv/index.md

 - Clinical lead for ILLUMINATE C (Phase 3 trial of Lumasiran for patients wih primary hyperoxaluria in advanced kidney disease)
 -- led cross functional clinical devleopment subteam -- successfully completed enrollment and led presentation of top-line data for company meetings, online presentations, and abstracts/publications
--- in coordination with KOLs, developed and established validation strategy for novel scales of systemic oxalosis
+-- authored summary of clincial efficacy and clincial study report -- filed successuful sNDA with FDA, leading to updated indication -- in coordination with KOLs, developed and established validation strategy for novel scales of systemic oxalosis

-- Clinical lead for ALN-XDH (novel siRNA for treatment of gout) -- designed Phase 1/2 protocol for efficient evaluation of safety/efficacy using novel paradigm later adopted by other programs; led governance presentations
+- Clinical lead for ALN-XDH (siRNA for treatment of gout) -- designed and led authoring of Phase 1/2 protocol for efficient evaluation of safety/efficacy using novel paradigm later adopted by other programs; led governance presentations
--- led advisory board and 1:1 calls with KOLs to incorporate expert feedback -- successfully filed CTA and IND with MHRA and FDA
+-- led advisory board and 1:1 calls with KOLs to incorporate expert feedback -- led authoring of investigator brochiure
+-- successfully filed CTA and IND with MHRA and FDA
--- led cross-functional team to rapidly assess therapeutic viability while minimizing time, cost, and subject exposure
+-- led cross-functional team to rapidly assess therapeutic viability while minimizing time, cost, and subject exposure -- completed enrollment and analysis of SAD study in healthy volunteers

+- Clnical lead for cemdisiran (siRNA for suppression of C5 complement component) -- led phase 2 trial in IgA nephropathy, amending protocol to enable successful completion of enrollment despite chalenges from COVID-19 pandemic
+-- led interpretation and presentation of positive top-line results, including internal presentaitons, international conferences, and manuscripts
+-- worked with cross-functional team and external consultants to establish viability of phase 3 program -- led authoring and design of phase 3 protocol including leading advisory boards and multiple KOL meetings to incorporate feedback
+-- led successful end of phase 2 interactions with FDA (teleconference), EMA, and PMDA including development of briefing books and response to questions
+-- worked with collaborator Regeneron to enable development and execution of phase 2 and 3 studies of cemdisiran/pozelimab combination in myasthemnia gravis and paroxysmal nocturnal hemoglobinuria

+- Clinical lead for pre-clinical complement assets
+-- led clinical assessment of potential indciations for novel agents directed against complement cascade, incorporating commercial assessments and pre-clincial data
+-- worked with collaborator to assess viability of combination therapeutic appraoches, presenting to leadership at both companies

 ## Education and Training